 A barspoon of red wine not only adds a glorious glow to your Whiskey Sour, it also provides it with a slightly altered moniker, aka the New York Sour, and more important adds to the drink’s balance.
 “A dry red wine cuts through all that acidity and balances it out,” says McCoy.
 His recommendation: a red with medium tannic structure, like sangiovese or merlot.
 He also likes to play around with other wine-based aromatized and fortified wines, like vermouth, sherry or amaro.

 3. Bourbon Is Best

-If you love rye in your sour, go for it.
-But there’s something about the softer, vanilla and caramel notes of bourbon that just does the drink right.
+If you love rye whiskey in your sour, go for it.
+But there’s something about the softer, vanilla and caramel notes of bourbon that does the drink right.
 “With rye, there’s more spice,” says McCoy.
 “Bourbon has sweeter honey-toned notes, and I think two ounces of that with three-fourths of an ounce citrus and three-fourths of an ounce sweet is the perfect combo.”
-If you do want to add some of that punchy, savory rye spice, he recommends doing one-to-one rye to bourbon.
+If you do want to add some of that punchy, savory rye spice, he recommends using equal parts rye and bourbon.

 4. It Doesn’t Have to Have Egg White (but It’s Better with It)

 You can make a Whiskey Sour sans the protein, and no one will take you to task under the flag of imbibing blasphemy.
 (Some would even argue that egg white makes it a Boston Sour, but we digress.)
 However, let’s go crazy and put ourselves on the line and proclaim, It’s better with an egg white!
 “It’s so frothy and so wonderful, and yet it has no taste to it,” says McCoy.
 “It’s all about the texture and aesthetics.”